FOSI: Hybrid First and Second Order Optimization: Evaluation

 \item \textbf{Logistic Regression (LR): } Training a multi-class logistic regression model to predict the 10 classes of the MNIST dataset.
 The model is a neural network with one fully connected layer of 784 input size followed by a Softmax layer of 10 outputs, containing 7850 parameters.
 The input data is the flattened MNIST images.
 Since logistic regression is a convex function, the model is also convex w.r.t.~the parameters of the network.

 \end{enumerate}

 Table~\ref{table:time_to_accuracy} summarize the experimental results, showing the wall time when reaching a target validation accuracy (for AC, TL, LR tasks) or target validation loss (for LM, AE tasks).
 The target metric (in parentheses) is the best one reached by the base optimizer.
 FOSI consistently reaches the target metric faster than the base optimizer (though Adam is faster than FOSI-Adam on LR, FOSI-HB is faster than both).
 The improvement in FOSI-HB is more significant than in FOSI-Adam, due to FOSI-HB's ability to adapt the learning rate according to the improved condition number of the effective Hessian.

 Figure~\ref{fig:audioset_fosi_vs_base} shows the optimizers' learning curves for the AC task.
 The training loss curves suggests that FOSI significantly improves the performance of HB, but does not help Adam.
 However, while Adam's training loss reaches zero quickly, it suffers from substantial overfitting and generalizes poorly, as indicated by its accuracy.
-This supports the idea that there is no single best optimizer for all problems~\cite{zhou2020towards}.
+This supports the idea that there is no single best optimizer for all problems~\citep{zhou2020towards}.
 FOSI aims to improve the best optimizer for each specific task.
 In this case, HB is preferred over Adam as it generalizes much better, and FOSI improves over HB.
 It is important to note that when the base optimizer overfits, FOSI's acceleration of convergence also leads to an earlier overfitting point.
 This can be observed in the validation accuracy curve: HB begins to overfit near epoch 70 while FOSI begins to overfit at roughly epoch 35.
+Overall, throughout our experiments, we have not observed FOSI to overfit more than the base optimizer; FOSI always reaches the same or superior validation accuracy as the base optimizer.

 \betterparagraph{Summary} FOSI improves convergence of the base optimizer, and is the fastest optimizer for all five tasks.
 On average, FOSI achieves the same loss as its base optimizer in 78\% of the time on the training set and the same accuracy/loss in 75\% of the time on the validation set.
-Additional details for each experiment can be found in table \ref{table:train_wall_time} in Appendix~\ref{appendix:additional_evaluation_results}, along with additional learning curves for all tasks.
+Thus while the average FOSI iteration takes longer than the base optimizer's, FOSI requires fewer iterations resulting in overall faster convergence.
+Additional results can be found in Appendix~\ref{appendix:additional_evaluation_results}.